BrunoBonacci/mulog/doc/mulog-internals.md

 protocol is called with the content of the buffer.
 The publishing function can take the all the events (or part of them) and send them to the downstream system.
-If the operation is successful, the publisher function return the new state of the buffer minus the events which have been successfully sent.
+If the operation is successful, the publisher function returns the new state of the buffer minus the events which have been successfully sent.
 In case of failure, the operation will be re-attempted at the next round.

-Any sort of formatting, transformation and manipulation of the events it is done at this time, right before sending to the target system.
+Any sort of formatting, transformation and manipulation of the events is done at this time, right before sending to the target system.
 Therefore, it is important that all the values passed to the `log` function are immutable.
 Each system might require different pre-processing, and this processing